ethereum/go-ethereum/docs/_dapp/tracing.md

 ## Summary

-This tutorial only taught the basics of using JavaScript to filter traces.
-We did not go over access to memory, or how to use the `db` parameter to know the state of the chain at the time of execution.
+This page covered the basics of EVM tracing using RPC, Javascrpt and Go.
+More advanced usage is possible, including using the `db` parameter to access the state of the chain at the time of execution.
 All this and more is covered [in the reference](https://geth.ethereum.org/docs/rpc/ns-debug#javascript-based-tracing).

-Hopefully with this tool you will find it easier to trace the EVM's behavior and debug thorny contract issues.